EvolveTechnology/toll-calculator/README.md

 ## Help I dont know C# or Java
 No worries!
 We accept submissions in other languages as well, why not try it in Go or nodejs.

+## TollFree Implementation by Cchinthaka
+Improved version of the toll calculator is done in C# and can be found C#\TollCalculator folder as a solution.

+This version supports injecting following servie interfaces to the user of this library (To TollCalculator class)
+	1. ITollFreeVehicles
+	2. ITollFreeDates
+	3. IDailyTollFees

+	Also you can change the maximum fee per day by injecting maxPerDay value.

+	Using above interfaces you can change the functionality of toll rates, toll free dates , toll free vehicles and maximum fee per day.

+TollFreeDates class can be initiated with different country codes to use holidays from different countries.
+	Eg :-
+			ITollFreeDates tollFreeDates = new TollFreeDates(CountryCode.AU);
+            var result = tollFreeDates.IsTollFreeDate(holiday);

+If the user needs to add new vehicle types you can derive a subclass from VehicleType class and add additional vehicles.

+Eg :- public class CustomVehicleType: VehicleType
+    {
+        public static readonly VehicleType Van = new CustomVehicleType("Van");
+        public static readonly VehicleType Bus = new CustomVehicleType("Bus");

+        public CustomVehicleType(string name) : base(name)
+        {
+        }
+    }